divy-sh/breve/README.md

 ## Features

-- Cross-platform desktop app using Tauri and Vue 3
+- Cross-platform app using Tauri and Vue 3
 - Create, update, and delete conversations
 - Persist conversations locally in SQLite
-- Modern UI with Vue 3 `<script setup>` SFCs and TypeScript
 - Rust backend for secure, high-performance operations
 - Hot-reloading and easy development experience
 - Calculate maximum context length and query length based on Device memory